glpetrikov/FrameLog/README.md

 2. Add a flag to the build system

 ### Warning!
-Without this flag, there will be NO messages about FrameLog errors in any configuration!!
+Without this flag, there will be messages about FrameLog errors in any configuration!!

-- Debug FL_ENABLE_ERROR_LOGS=0      FrameLog Error Message = true
+- Debug FL_ENABLE_LOGS=0      Internal FrameLog Message = true
-- Release FL_ENABLE_ERROR_LOGS=1    FrameLog Error Message = false
+- Release FL_ENABLE_LOGS=1    Internal FrameLog Message = false

 3. Build
 - gcc